cvthirumalakumar/Optimized-Warehouse-Management-with-AutoAI/README.md

 We provided the project documentation file in the repository please check that documentation file to know full details about the project.

-Our User Interface link:https://node-red-sdrss.eu-gb.mybluemix.net/ui/
+Our User Interface link : https://node-red-sdrss.eu-gb.mybluemix.net/ui/

 We made a video for demonstration of our entire project.
-Youtube link for our video demonstration:https://youtu.be/j7WTdpjLSyk
+Youtube link for our video demonstration : https://youtu.be/j7WTdpjLSyk

 Below is our project template to gain you some basic knowledge on our project.Please read documentation file for full details.